vise890/travel_photography.presentation/presenter_notes.md

   - or to isolate it
   - .. and ..
   - .. remove the noise around it

+  *and a camera can be really good to help you do this*

   - in scrap metal
   - sometimes is just a view outside the window.